Orange-OpenSource/a11y-guidelines/src/en/articles/skip-links-best-practices.md

 - the page is divided into many different parts (portal, dashboard, etc.)
 - there is no other way to navigate within the page (section title, HTML5 semantic structure…)

 **Note**: keep in mind that for a skip link to be functional, it should not merely scroll the page to the indicated location (such as the main content).
 It must allow the user to 'skip' a part of the page.
-If a user activates a 'Go to content' link using the keyboard, on the next <kbd>TAB</kbd>, the focus should move to the main content and not to the next avoidance link.
+If a user activates a 'Go to content' link using the keyboard, on the next <kbd>Tab</kbd>, the focus should move to the main content and not to the next avoidance link.
 This focus can be achieved by placing an anchor to the next <code>id</code> to target, for example."

 Thus, when we use an anchor link, the system focus moves with it.
 However, the screen reader cursor will only move to the anchored element if it is focusable.
 When the anchored element is not focusable, the skip link is still considered the 'active element'.

-To resolve this issue, we can place an anchor on the element and use a <code>tabindex=-1</code> to make it focusable via JavaScript (it will remain excluded from focusable elements when using the <kbd>tab</kbd> key).
+To resolve this issue, we can place an anchor on the element and use a <code>tabindex="-1"</code> to make it focusable via JavaScript (it will remain excluded from focusable elements when using the <kbd>Tab</kbd> key).

+**Note**: skip links are also important for business applications, whose content is typically very dense and complex.

 ### Using a hybrid solution?

 We have seen that the quick access links can be visible or hidden by default and can be displayed according to keyboard navigation.
 This last option often answers aesthetic problems.
 Nevertheless, it removes the benefit that these links could bring to other users who do not use the keyboard (users of software magnifiers for example).
-One solution, which would reconcile the advantages of the two techniques, would be to position a discrete but affording button at the top of the page, to trigger on demand the opening and closing of the quick access links panel.
+One solution, which would reconcile the advantages of the two techniques, would be to position a discrete but <a href="/en/glossary/#:~:text=Glossary-,AFFORDANCE,-The%20quality%20or" target="_blank" title="Affording : See the definition in the glossary (new window)">affording<span class="visually-hidden">&nbsp;(new window)</span><svg width="16" height="16" class="ms-1" viewBox="0 0 1000 1000" aria-hidden="true" focusable="false"><path class="cls-1" d="M374.908,308.958L600,309V109L921.719,430.9a74.988,74.988,0,0,1,0,106.044L600,859V659H325A150.027,150.027,0,0,0,175,809v81C98.941,830.528,50,737.929,50,633.891,50,454.436,195.466,308.958,374.908,308.958Z"></path></svg></a> button at the top of the page, to trigger on demand the opening and closing of the quick access links panel.
 We could also think of a horizontal bar visible at the top of the page opening and disappearing when scrolling down the page.

 Whatever the solution, the skip links must be visible (as far as possible) and usable by everyone!